Un2versidad/Digital-Logic/README.md

 Click generate bitstream (can be carried out step by step, Run Synthesis - Run Implementation - Generate bitstream) and generate bit files and bin files.

+- **Synthesis:** Run synthesis to convert your high-level design into a gate-level netlist.
+This step optimizes the design for performance, area, and power, generating a representation that can be implemented on the FPGA.

+- **Implementation:** In this step, the synthesis results are used to place and route the design onto the target FPGA device.
+This process involves mapping the logic elements of your design to the physical resources on the FPGA.

+- **Generate Bitstream:** The final implementation generates a bitstream file that contains configuration data for the FPGA.
+This bitstream is what you'll load onto the FPGA to program its behavior.

+- **Programming:** Connect your FPGA board to the development environment, and use Vivado to program the bitstream onto the FPGA.
+This configures the FPGA to function according to your design specifications.

+- **Debugging and Verification:** Vivado provides debugging tools to help you troubleshoot your design.
+You can simulate your design, use logic analyzers, and interact with the FPGA to ensure proper functionality.

+- **Hardware Debugging:** If needed, you can use hardware debugging tools to probe and analyze signals within the FPGA during runtime.
+This is especially useful for identifying issues that may arise due to physical connections.

 ![image](https://github.com/qzxtu/Digital-Logic/assets/69091361/587a7734-6b92-4a4d-b130-ab37d6858858)
 </details>